ddirks/thredds-doc/pages/tds_tutorial/tds_configuration/AddingOgcIsoServices.md

 ### Adding `ncISO` Services

-Similar to above, once the `ncISO` services are enabled, all that is required for the TDS to provide `ncISO` services on datasets is for those datasets to reference the `ncISO` service elements.
+Similar to above, as long as the `ncISO` services are enabled, all that is required for the TDS to provide `ncISO` services on datasets is for those datasets to reference the `ncISO` service elements.
 For instance, adding to the same compound service as above:

 ~~~xml